-Regardless of how much latitude judges are given, the guidelines in effect in most states specify factors that must be considered in determining who pays how much child support.
-These factors usually include:
+Regardless of how much latitude the law may give judges, the guidelines in effect in most states specify factors the court must consider in determining who pays how much child support.
+These factors usually include items such as:

-As indicated in the above list, when a court sets child support, it often considers the family’s pre-divorce standard of living and attempts to continue this standard for the children, if feasible.
-However, courts are aware of the difficulty of maintaining two households on the income that formerly supported one home.
-Maintenance of the same standard of living is therefore more of a goal than a guarantee.
+As indicated in the above list, when a court sets child support it usually considers the family’s pre-divorce (or separation) standard of living and, to the degree possible, attempts to continue this standard for the children.
+But courts are aware of the difficulty in maintaining two households on the same income that formerly supported one home.
+In light of that, maintaining the same standard of living is more a goal than a guarantee.

-You and your child’s other parent may agree to modify the child support terms, but even an agreed-upon modification for child support must be approved by a judge to be legally enforceable.
+You and your child’s other parent may agree to modify the child support terms, but the proposed modification must be approved by a judge to be legally enforceable.

-If you and your ex can’t agree on a change, you’ll have to file a motion (written request) with the court to hold a hearing in which each of you can argue the pros and cons of the proposed modification.
-As a general rule, the court will not modify an existing order unless the parent proposing the modification can show a change of circumstances from when the current order was issued.
+If you and your ex can’t agree on a change, you’ll have to file a motion (written request) with the court to have a judge make the decision for you.
+As a general rule, the court won’t modify an existing order unless the parent proposing the modification can show a significant change of circumstances from when the current order was issued.
 This rule helps prevent the court from becoming overburdened with frequent and repetitive modification requests.

 Examples of the types of changes that frequently support modification orders are:

-A COLA clause in a child support order means that payments are to increase annually at a rate equal to the annual cost of living increase, as determined by an economic indicator (such as the Consumer Price Index).
+A COLA clause in a child support order means that payments automatically increase according to a specified schedule, at a rate equal to the cost of living increase as determined by an economic indicator (such as the Consumer Price Index).
 This eliminates the need for any modification requests based solely on cost of living increases.
 Some states mandate COLA clauses in child support orders.